 Yes, an experienced salesperson may never be at a loss for words when talking with a prospect.
 They can go on and on about their company and their products.
 And they usually are good at keeping the conversation going with the prospect.

-But this does not mean that their sales pitch is good and that they are asking the right questions or going down the right talk tracks.
-I have found myself in conversations with experienced salespeople where they would not stop talking about their products and never stopped to ask me questions to learn anything about me and really determine if I needed what they were trying to sell.
+But this does not mean that their sales pitch is good or that they are asking the right questions or going down the right talk tracks.
+I have found myself in conversations with experienced salespeople who would not stop talking about their products and never stopped to ask me questions to learn anything about me and really determine if I needed what they were trying to sell.

 Yes, it can help a new salesperson who has no idea what to say.
-But they can also help an experienced salesperson to stay on the right track in terms of their pitch and questions.
+However, they can also help an experienced salesperson stay on the right track in terms of their pitch and questions.

 Is what you are saying working?

 Do you feel what you are saying is working when you talk with prospects?
 Are you always able to extract the key information that you need?
 Are you always able to keep conversations going?
-Able to easily identify what problems the prospect is having?
-Able to separate the good prospects from the bad?
+Are you able to easily identify the prospect’s problems?
+Are you able to separate the good prospects from the bad?
 Are you able to easily close prospects?

-If you cannot answer all of those with an extremely confident “Yes,” there could be an improvement in your efforts by adding an element of sales scripts.
+If you cannot answer all of those with an extremely confident “Yes,” adding an element of sales scripts could improve your efforts.

 Do you know exactly what questions to ask?